Bureaucracy: Karl Marx

 Karl Marx theorized about the role and function of bureaucracy in his Critique of Hegel's Philosophy of Right, published in 1843.
-In Philosophy of Right, Hegel had supported the role of specialized officials in public administration, although he never used the term "bureaucracy" himself.
+In Philosophy of Right, Hegel had supported the role of specialized officials in public administration, although he never used the term bureaucracy himself.
 By contrast, Marx was opposed to bureaucracy.
 Marx posited that while corporate and government bureaucracy seem to operate in opposition, in actuality they mutually rely on one another to exist.
 He wrote that "The Corporation is civil society's attempt to become state; but the bureaucracy is the state which has really made itself into civil society."

+Leon Trotsky

+Leon Trotsky developed a critical theory of the emerging Soviet bureaucracy during the early years of the Soviet Union.
+According to political scientist Thomas M. Twiss, Trotsky associated bureaucratism with authoritarianism, excessive centralism and conservatism.
+Social theorist Martin Krygier had noted the impact of Trotsky's post-1923 writings in shaping receptive views of bureaucracy among later Marxists and many non-Marxists.
+Twiss argued that Trotsky's theory of Soviet bureaucracy was essential for a study of Soviet history and understanding the process of capitalist restoration in Russia and Eastern Europe.
+Political scientist, Baruch Knei-Paz argued Trotsky had, above all others, written "to show the historical and social roots of Stalinism" as a bureaucratic system.

+One of the predictions made by Trotsky in his 1936 work, The Revolution Betrayed, was that the USSR would come before a disjuncture: either the toppling of the ruling bureaucracy by means of a political revolution, or capitalist restoration led by the bureaucracy:

 John Stuart Mill

 Writing in the early 1860s, political scientist John Stuart Mill theorized that successful monarchies were essentially bureaucracies, and found evidence of their existence in Imperial China, the Russian Empire, and the regimes of Europe.
 Mill referred to bureaucracy as a distinct form of government, separate from representative democracy.
 He believed bureaucracies had certain advantages, most importantly the accumulation of experience in those who actually conduct the affairs.
 Nevertheless, he believed this form of governance compared poorly to representative government, as it relied on appointment rather than direct election.
 Mill wrote that ultimately the bureaucracy stifles the mind, and that "a bureaucracy always tends to become a pedantocracy."